uidaholib/digital-collections-docs/content/interdepartmental_collections/01-metadata_object_prep.md

 ## Transfer

-Please share the link to the completed Google Sheet and Google (or Sharepoint) folder with our Digital Projects Manager or Digital Initiatives Librarian and they will handle the task of:
+Please share the link to the completed Google Sheet and Google (or Sharepoint) folder with our Digital Projects Manager or Digital Initiatives Librarian, who will handle the task of:
 - Creating derivatives of these objects and
 - Uploading these objects onto our server